Lesson Plan Templates: How to Plan Effective LessonsStudents and teacher working on lesson plan templates in a school setting

 How Do Lesson Plan Templates Create Better Teaching Resources?

 Designing learning experiences such as a conventional lesson plan or a scheme of work does take a lot of effort.
-Starting from scratch requires a lot of focus, we want to design dynamic lesson plans but sometimes there isn't enough time.
+Starting from scratch requires a lot of focus, we want to design active lesson plans but sometimes there isn't enough time.
 This is where instructional teaching resource websites fill the gap.
 They offer an immediate solution such as a PowerPoint which we can begin to use immediately.
 The problem with this approach is that the learning is directed by the resource as opposed to a clear academic rationale.
 An exceptional learning experience should be underpinned with a thoughtful way through the content, children remember what they think about so we have to cause them to think.
 We encourage our members to initially park the resources and the creative design.
 Start by bringing our attention to the learning actions that will drive the students understanding.
 What are these and in what order should we sequence them?
 Once we have established our 'mental satnav' we will be in a much better position to think about assessment opportunities and the resources we need to support the lesson.

 How Can Schools Implement the Universal Thinking Framework Successfully?